qasim/Airstream/README.md

 var remote: AirstreamRemote?
 ```

-The reference to this Airstream's remote control object, which can be used to send commands to the connected Apple device.
+The reference to this Airstream's remote control object, which can be used to send commands to the connected device.
+This variable may not be set until the delegate has called `airstream:didGainAccessToRemote:`.

 -